History of the Hagerstown Suns: Team highlights

 The team was a co-op affiliate during 1981, with coaches supplied by the Baltimore Orioles and players supplied by several major league clubs to include the Orioles, Chicago Cubs, Cleveland Indians, and Pittsburgh Pirates.
 The newly named Hagerstown Suns proceeded to win the Carolina League championship in their inaugural season by defeating the Peninsula Pilots.

 In 1982, the Suns began a long-term affiliation with the Baltimore Orioles.
 The 1982 Suns had a better record than the 1981 team, but did not reach the playoffs.
 For 1983, despite winning 84 games, the Suns finished 10.5 games behind the North Division champion Lynchburg Mets.
-The winner of the South Division was the Winston-Salem Red Sox, who won 10 games less than the Suns.
+The winner of the South Division was the Winston-Salem Red Sox, who won 10 games fewer than the Suns.
 Hagerstown also led the Carolina League in attendance during 1983 with 153,660 fans as compared to Durham's 142,370.

 They experienced their first losing season in franchise history in 1984, finishing 30 games behind the first place Lynchburg Mets.
 One reason may have been the fact the team had three different managers (John Hart, Len Johnston, and Grady Little) during the season.
 In 1985, the Suns played an exhibition game with the parent club Baltimore Orioles.

 The Suns' best overall record in franchise history and a return to the Carolina League championship series came in 1986.
 However, the Suns would lose the league championship to the Winston-Salem Spirits.
 The Suns would also make the playoffs in 1987, only to be eliminated in the first round by the eventual league champion Salem Buccaneers.

 Despite having the best overall record in the Carolina League North Division in 1988, the Suns did not make the playoffs.
 This occurred because the Suns did not win either the first or second half.
 The team that won the North Division championship was the Lynchburg Red Sox, whose overall record was 11 games worse than the Suns.